 Harassment on racial grounds is a separate ground for a discrimination claim.
 Harassment is defined as where a person engages in unwanted conduct related to a relevant protected characteristic, for example on grounds of race, colour, ethnic or national origins (including citizenship) which has the purpose or effect of:

 - creating an intimidating, hostile, degrading, humiliating or offensive environment for another person.

-Conduct shall be regarded as having this effect only if, having regard to all the circumstances including in particular the perception of that other person, it should reasonably be considered as having that effect.
-In deciding whether conduct has the intimidating, hostile etc effect the perception of the victim and the other circumstances of the case must be taken into account.
+In deciding whether conduct has the intimidating, hostile etc effect complained of, the perception of the victim and the other circumstances of the case must be taken into account.